Suspending or Terminating Studies

 Termination of Studies

-If your academic performance is unsatisfactory, i.e. you have gained insufficient credits to progress to the next stage of your degree programme or breached conditions of your probation, your studies may be terminated.
-You will then be notified by the Pro Dean (Advising) that your studies are terminated and you will have five working days to appeal this decision using the appropriate form.
+If your academic performance is unsatisfactory, i.e. you have gained insufficient credits within a semester or to progress to the next stage of your degree programme or breached conditions of your probation, your studies may be terminated.
+You will then be notified by the relevant Pro Dean (Advising) or Dean of Faculty that your studies are terminated and you will have five working days to appeal this decision using the appropriate form.
 This should be supported by documentary evidence specifying the reasons for your unsatisfactory performance.

 If you do not submit an appeal, you will have your studies automatically terminated in accordance with Senate Regulations.
 Your full student record is taken into account in any review, including any instances of non-academic misconduct, during the Termination of Studies Cross-Faculty Board; however, in first instance, only your credits attained in a relevant number of semesters are taken into account.
-For more information, please see the Undergraduate Regulations – termination of studies is covered by items 44 and 45 and the policy on Termination of Studies.
+For more information, please see the information on Termination of Studies and Early Academic Intervention and the Undergraduate Regulations (termination is covered in items 44 and 45) or the Postgraduate Regulations (termination is covered in B.VI for PGT MSc students).

 If the appeal is successful, the Dean will contact you with conditions for your return to studies.
-If you do not meet these conditions (e.g. you do not pass the specified amount of credits within the time period given by the Dean) your studies may be terminated again.
+If you do not meet these conditions your studies may be terminated again.

 If your appeal is unsuccessful, you may have a further right of appeal to the Senate of the University.
 Appeals to Senate are admissible only on limited grounds and the process cannot be used to challenge matters of academic judgment.
 To make a Senate submission, you must complete and submit to the Senate Office a Stage 2 appeal form within 10 working days of the date stated on your termination letter.
 Late submissions may not be considered further by the University.
 For further information, see the University’s Policy on Student Academic Appeals.